syncfusion-content/blazor-docs/blazor/treeview/node-selection.md

 ## Select nodes through API

-The Blazor TreeView component provides the capability to select specific nodes during initialization through the use of the [SelectedNodes](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfTreeView-1.html#Syncfusion_Blazor_Navigations_SfTreeView_1_SelectedNodes) property.
+The Blazor TreeView component provides the capability to select specific nodes during initialization or dynamically through the two-way binding provided by the [SelectedNodes](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfTreeView-1.html#Syncfusion_Blazor_Navigations_SfTreeView_1_SelectedNodes) property.
 This property allows for the selection of particular nodes by passing in an array collection of the corresponding node IDs as strings.

 ```cshtml
 @using Syncfusion.Blazor.Navigations